gbuszmicz/insecure-blog-project/README.md

 ## Demo
 Check it out the [demo](http://insecureblog.herokuapp.com/) online.
 Have fun playing around.
 And please don't break anything!

-I will keep uploading new vulnerabilities every month.
+I will keep uploading new vulnerabilities.
 I´ll try to cover all [OWASP Top 10 Common Vulnerabilities](https://www.owasp.org/index.php/Top_10_2013-Top_10), or at least most of them.

 ## Installation
 #### Clone the repo